-The parties agree that the Faculty Development Committee will call for proposals in 2020-21- for award in 2021-22.
-The call for proposals and any approval will explicitly state that funding is contingent upon CBA negotiations.
-Any expenditures prior to successor CBA negotiations concluding are at the faculty members' own risk if the negotiated amount is less than the sum of the contingently approved proposals.
+The parties agree that the Faculty Development Committee will call for proposals for award in the following academic year.
+The call for proposals and any approval will explicitly state that funding is contingent.
+Any expenditures prior to approval of funding are at the faculty members' own risk. if the negotiated amount is less than the sum of the contingently approved proposals.

 Section B, Professional Development Account (PDA).
 Professional Development Accounts are provided to support faculty members' performance in the areas of teaching, scholarship, or service.
 Approval for use of these funds is contingent upon the member demonstrating to the Director how the proposed use supports activities or goals described in the member's approved Faculty Professional Activity Report.
-Examples include: professional activities or summer stipends for scholarly activities; professional society dues, books, and journal subscriptions.
+Examples include: professional travel; the purchase of equipment, software, or other materials; use of consultants; release time for professional activities or summer stipends for scholarly activities; professional society dues, books, and journal subscriptions.
 Durable goods purchased with these funds shall be the property of Southern Oregon University.